 Resources for Video Game and Screen Time Addictions

 Resources for video game addictions include online options, support groups, outpatient therapy and residential therapy.
 For parents seeking immediate help with overuse of digital media- whether that’s with video games, internet browsing, social media, or cell phone use, we can help you find relief.

-Summerland Camps helps families with campers age 10-18.
+Summerland Camps help families with campers age 10-18.
 For older adults, we can point you in the right direction with treatment options as well.

 Individual Therapy: A Great Place to Start

 At Summerland Camps, we support individual therapy.
 We work with therapists back home to ensure continuity of care.
 We also recommend our campers engage in therapy after camp or utilize our extensive aftercare program.

-However, some adolescents and teens need a higher level of treatment that outpatient therapy can offer.
+However, some adolescents and teens need a higher level of treatment than outpatient therapy can offer.
 For outpatient therapy to be effective, the child needs to engage with the therapist.
 Most therapists have the child journal or track behaviors in order to change behaviors.
 If a child is unwilling to do these most basic components of treatment, parents should look at going up to the next level of intervention.

 When Individual Therapy Doesn’t Work

 In general, if a child is unwilling to participate in outpatient therapy, or if outpatient therapy is just not making the changes you want, we can help.

 The next step up from outpatient therapy is residential treatment.
 Residential treatment provides a “reset” on family relationships, but also with the relationship the child has with electronics.
 Simply put, the surest way to change a child’s screen time use to create a total reset with online activity.

 The group component of residential treatment is what it’s all about.
 At Summerland Camps, we engage our campers as part of an interdependent team that works on engineering, science, and problem-solving tasks.
 It takes the entire group to overcome the challenge.
 Interactions become grist for the mill in therapy, and therapists can intervene in real-time to develop insight and practice coping skills.